mikeester/merchant-docs/README.md

 - `order_crypto_amount`: The exact crypto amount you will receive.
 - `order_crypto`: The cryptocurrency you receive.
 - `order_status`: The current status of the order.
-- `order_crypto_address`: The crypto address where you receive the transaction.
+- `order_crypto_address`: The crypto address where you receive the cryptocurrency.
 - `external_transaction_id`: Your transaction id (If provided in the URL).
 - `external_customer_id`: Your customer's id (If provided in the URL).
 - `order_amount_usd`: The `order_crypto_amount` converted to USD (Mid-market rates without spread).
 This does not include the platform fee.